Jump to recipe →

 How do you make cauliflower rice not soggy?

 To make sure your cauliflower rice is not soggy, be sure to cook the rice until all the liquid evaporates.
-Once there is no liquid in the pan, the cauliflower will crisp a little bit and not be too soggy.
+Once there is no liquid in the pan, the cauliflower will crisp a little bit, drying out just enough not to become soggy.

 Does cauliflower rice spike blood sugar?